Outcomes and Results for the Sustainable Transportation Equity Project

 Socioeconomic Benefits

 CARB is continuing to collect data on and develop a process for understanding the socioeconomic benefits to clean mobility users from clean mobility projects.
 This will incorporate the value of reliable, clean transportation and the cost savings of funded clean mobility services relative to other options.
-The analysis will continue to be updated and estimates refined based on stakeholder feedback obtained through a public work group process and additional grantee surveys and vehicle telematics data.
-In the meantime, the table belows describes some key socioeconomic benefits, metrics, and reportable outcomes for STEP.
+The analysis will continue to be updated and estimates refined based on stakeholder feedback obtained through a public workgroup process and additional grantee surveys and vehicle telematics data.
+In the meantime, the table below describes some key socioeconomic benefits, metrics, and reportable outcomes for STEP.

 Benefit(s) | Metric(s) | Evaluation Method(s) | Data Source | Reportable Outcomes |